CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 In a lot of cases it's also wise to make two more things available to those that read your report:

- * the configuration used for building your Linux kernel (the '.config' file)
+ * the configuration used for building your CQX96 kernel (the '.config' file)

  * the kernel's messages that you get from ``dmesg`` written to a file.
-Make sure that it starts with a line like 'Linux version 5.8-1 (foobar@example.com) (gcc (GCC) 10.2.1, GNU ld version 2.34) #1 SMP Mon Aug 3 14:54:37 UTC 2020' If it's missing, then important messages from the first boot phase already got discarded.
+Make sure that it starts with a line like 'CQX96 version 5.8-1 (foobar@example.com) (gcc (GCC) 10.2.1, GNU ld version 2.34) #1 SMP Mon Aug 3 14:54:37 UTC 2020' If it's missing, then important messages from the first boot phase already got discarded.
 In this case instead consider using